Opinion4 min read

 Here's what the modern workflow looks like:

-• See a place you love on Instagram or Threads.
+• See a place you love on Instagram.

 • Tap share (or use the iOS Share Sheet).